petere963/peoplefinder/README.md

 # peoplefinder

 An API to find people that live in a city, within a configurable radius.
 The application is implemented using the Dropwizard farmework.
-It works by calling a seperate application to return a set of people which is then filtered based on Lat/Long coordinates.
+It works by calling a separate application to return a set of people which is then filtered based on Lat/Long coordinates.

 The application currently supports Leeds and London as searchable cities.